NFL draft rankings: 2017's top players by position

-2017 NFL draft rankings: Top 10 players by position
+2017 NFL draft rankings: Top prospects by position

 Quickly

+- Who's the 2017 draft's best player at every spot on the field?
+Our position-by-position rankings offer the most up-to-date look at where every top prospect stands against his peers.

+The draft process began months ago, almost before the 2016 event wrapped.
 Over the summer we compiled a watch list of between 300 and 400 players who could be on the ’17 draft radar.
 Since then, we’ve added names when any potential prospects arrive a bit out of nowhere.
-The positional rankings for the 2017 draft class will help lay the foundation for our coverage to come.
+The following positional rankings for this year’s draft class lay the foundation for our coverage leading up to the first round on April 27.

-Little that you see here is set in stone, save for perhaps Myles Garrett and Jonathan Allen’s place atop their respective position groups.
-There's still much to learn about who will headline the 2017 class and where they will be as prospects by the end of April.
+The NFL combine brought some clarity to the NFL profiles of several big-name prospects, but there’s still much to learn about the 2017 class and whose stock will rise by the end of April.
+We’ll be updating the rankings regularly as the evaluation process heats up in the coming weeks.

-As of the end of college football’s regular season, this is how it all stands.
+With the combine in the rearview mirror and pro days at campuses around the country straight ahead, this is how it all stands.

 2017 NFL draft rankings: Quarterbacks

-The Browns, 49ers and Bears all are headed for top-five picks—they could land 1-2-3, in that order—and each team could use its first pick on a quarterback.
+The Browns, 49ers and Bears could all use their first pick on a quarterback.
 Alone, that’s enough to think another early quarterback run is waiting at the 2017 NFL draft, even if this year’s class winds up not entirely warranting such a commitment.

-The top three names in our QB rankings right now (Deshaun Watson, DeShone Kizer and Mitch Trubisky) are the three you are likely to hear most about between now and April 27.
-A fourth, Brad Kaaya, has jumped in and out of that group all season—he may wind up among a group of promising mid-round types.
+The top four names in our QB rankings right now are the prospects you are likely to hear most about between now and April 27—though several others may wind up among a group of promising mid-round types.
 But is there enough talent at the top for those teams in need?

 |Rank